Rusty Nails for Fruit Trees: Soil Science vs. Myth

 Iron chlorosis shows as interveinal yellowing—leaf tissue turns pale while veins stay green—primarily on new growth.
 Older-leaf yellowing points to nitrogen deficiency, drought stress, or overwatering.
 If only one branch is affected, consider disease or physical damage.
 Whole-tree pallor suggests systemic issues: pH, waterlogging, or root dysfunction.

 For apple, pear, and stone fruit trees, alkaline soils (pH >7.0) commonly induce iron lockout even when iron is abundant.
 Citrus and fig trees are especially sensitive to poor drainage and high pH.
-Regional hard water can further elevate soil pH over time, worsening micronutrient availability.
+In the Gulf Coast, heavy clay and alkaline irrigation water drive chlorosis in peaches and satsumas.
+In the Pacific Northwest, waterlogged soils suffocate apple and pear roots.
+In the Southwest, calcareous soils and hard water lock out iron for citrus and figs. Always pair diagnosis with your regional conditions.

 Soil Testing: The Non-Negotiable First Step